MPS project structure

 Runtime solutions - these solutions contain code that other modules (Solutions, Languages or Generators) depend on.
 The code can consist of MPS models as well as of Java classes, sources or jar files.
 The IDE will reload the classes, whenever they get compiled or changed externally.

-Plugin solution s - these solutions extend the IDE functionality in some way.
-They can contribute new menu entries, add side tool panel windows, define custom preference screens fro the Project settings dialog, etc. Again, MPS will keep reloading the classes, whenever they change.
+Plugin solutions - these solutions extend the IDE functionality in some way.
+They can contribute new menu entries, add side tool panel windows, define custom preference screens from the Project settings dialog, etc. Again, MPS will keep reloading the classes, whenever they change.
 Additionally the IDE functionality will be updated accordingly.

 Language is a module that is more complex than a solution and represents a reusable language.
-It consists of several models, each defining a certain aspect of the language: structure, editor, actions, typesystem, etc.
+It consists of several models, each defining a certain aspect of the language: structure, editor, actions, typesysteand so on, and so on

 Languages can extend other languages.
 An extending language can then use all concepts from the extended language - derive its own concepts, use inherited concepts as targets for references and also place inherited concepts directly as children inside its own concepts.